Minyus/pipelinex/README.md

   Note: You do not need to install MLflow if you do not use.

-- Kedro plugin for various data formats and packages
+- Kedro-Extras: Kedro plugin to use various Python packages

-  Integration of Kedro with the additional Python packages as Kedro DataSets, Hooks, and wrappers.
+  `Kedro-Extras` provides Kedro DataSets, decorators, and wrappers to use various Python packages such as:

   - <[PyTorch](https://github.com/pytorch/pytorch)>
   - <[Ignite](https://github.com/pytorch/ignite)>